iamtodor/data-science-interview-questions-and-answers/README.md

 Consider an example of an inducion bias when choosing a learning algorithm with the minimum cross-validation (CV) error.
 Here, we **rely** on the hypothesis of the minimum CV error and **hope** it is able to generalize well on the data yet to be seen.
 Effectively, this choice is what helps us (in this case) make a choice in favor of the learning algorithm (or model) being tried.

+## 33. What is a confidence interval in layman's terms?
+Confidence interval as the name suggests is the amount of confidence associated with an interval of values to get the desired outcome.
+For example : if 100 - 200 range is a 95% confidence interval , it implies that someone can have 95% assurance that the data point or any desired value is present in that range.